Skip to main content

 Placing Orders in Your Brokerage

-You trade every signal in your own brokerage account.
-Whatever broker you already use — Fidelity, Schwab, Interactive Brokers, Robinhood, E*TRADE, or any other — works.
+You trade every alert in your own brokerage account.
+Whatever broker you already use (Fidelity, Schwab, Interactive Brokers, Robinhood, E*TRADE, or any other) works.
 We don't hold your money, we don't touch your account, and there are no platform fees beyond your subscription.
 If your broker supports fractional shares, you can even position-size below a full share.

-The entry level in the email is a reference anchor — the level at which our internal model closed its analysis.
-Your actual fill price depends on where the market opens on the next trading day.
-Fills may be slightly above or below the reference level.
-These are investments designed for weeks-to-months holding periods, so a few cents of slippage at entry is immaterial to the long-term outcome.
+The entry price shown in the email is a reference anchor.
+It's the price our model used as the basis for its analysis when it identified the opportunity.
+Your actual fill price depends on when and how you place your order: where the market opens, where the stock is trading when you place the order, and your broker's execution.
+Fills may be slightly above or below the reference price.
+Because these are investments designed for holding periods of weeks to months, and in some cases up to a few years, a few cents of slippage at entry is immaterial to the long-term outcome.

 Holding Periods

 Holding periods range from weeks to months.
-The backtest average is approximately 48 weeks.
-Positions are held until an exit signal fires for that specific position — which can be soon after entry or many months later, depending on how the thesis plays out.
+The track record average is approximately 48 weeks.
+Positions are held until a Sell Alert fires for that specific position, which can be soon after entry or many months later, depending on how the thesis plays out.
 You are always in control: you can exit sooner if it suits your plan, hold longer if your conviction is stronger, or scale out by selling a portion of the position and holding onto the rest.
-Many investors do exactly that when they believe in a stock more than the model's base case — take partial profits and let the remainder ride.
+Many investors do exactly that when they believe in a stock more than the model's base case: take partial profits and let the remainder ride.

-When our system identifies conditions that warrant closing a position, we send a sell alert by email.
-Exit signals may arrive on any day the market is in session, and typically come with a window of up to a couple of days to act — you can act the same day, wait a day or two, or even exit before our alert if your own analysis tells you to.
-Follow each signal as closely as you like, sell only part of the position and hold the rest, or stay put if your conviction is stronger than the model's.
-Everything is in your control — the system is built to work however you choose to use it.
+When our system identifies conditions that warrant closing a position, we send a Sell Alert by email.
+Sell Alerts may arrive on any day the market is in session, and you typically have a couple of days to act.
+You can act the same day, wait a day or two, or even exit before our alert if your own analysis tells you to.
+Follow each alert as closely as you like, sell only part of the position and hold the rest, or stay put if your conviction is stronger than the model's.
+Everything is in your control.
+The system is built to give you flexibility.

 DCA (Dollar Cost Average) Follow-On Alerts

 On occasion, the price of a position we've previously signaled moves in a way our model interprets as an additional DCA buying opportunity at a better price.
 In that case you'll receive a follow-on alert.
-(Quick refresher: dollar cost averaging simply means adding to a position at a lower price to improve your average cost — for example, if you already hold $1,000 of a stock bought at $20 and you buy another $1,000 at $15, your average cost drops to roughly $17.50 per share.)
-Our strategy may issue up to three additional buy signals on the same position — building the full position across up to four tiered entries at progressively better prices.
-Follow-on alerts are complimentary on every tier and do not count against your monthly signal allotment.
+(Quick refresher: dollar cost averaging simply means adding to a position at a lower price to improve your average cost, also called "averaging down".
+For example, if you already hold $1,000 of a stock bought at $20 and you buy another $1,000 at $15, your average cost drops to roughly $17.50 per share.)
+Our strategy may issue up to three additional buy signals on the same position, building the full position across up to four tiered entries at progressively better prices.
+Follow-on alerts are COMPLIMENTARY on every tier and do NOT count against your monthly alert allotment.

-The signals are not time-critical to the minute.
-You typically have a window of 24 to 48 hours or more to place orders.
-If a signal has moved significantly by the time you can act, that's a judgment call — you may decide it's no longer attractive at current levels, or you may take the position anyway knowing holding periods are long.
+Unlike day trading or other approaches to the market, our alerts are not time-critical to the minute.
+You typically have a window of 24 to 48 hours to place orders.
+If an alert has moved significantly by the time you can act, that's a judgment call.
+You may decide it's no longer attractive at current levels, or you may take the position (or exit) anyway knowing holding periods are long.
+In some cases waiting to buy or sell can actually be beneficial; the price may have improved by the time you place your order.
 Our full track record is published so you can see historical outcomes before you decide your own approach to execution timing.

 Risk Disclosure

 All investing involves risk of loss, including total loss of principal.
 Past performance is not indicative of future results.
-The strategy has no hard stop-loss order — positions are held until an exit condition is met or the trade cycle completes; this is by design, and it is how the strategy captures recoveries that stops would cut short.
+The strategy uses no hard stop-loss orders.
+Positions are held until the model signals exit or until the 5-year maximum holding cap is reached, whichever comes first.
+This is by design.
+It's how the strategy captures recoveries that stops would cut short.
 You are solely responsible for your own investment decisions.
 See our full Disclaimers for complete details.

 Ready to Put This to Work?

-See the complete backtest track record, or pick a subscription tier.
+See the complete track record, or pick a subscription tier.